 Regent Seven Seas offers spacious, all-suite accommodations, and all ships except Navigator offer all-balcony cabins, as well.
 The Regent Suite on Explorer is possibly the most lavish at sea with a horse-hair mattress (worth $90,000) on the master bed and an in-cabin spa offering unlimited, private spa treatments.

 While the age range encompasses couples from the mid-30s to 80s, Regent Seven Seas Cruises primarily attracts professional and retired couples, aged 60-plus, who are affluent and seasoned travelers.
-The line, which traditionally has marketed to North Americans, has begun to court travelers from other parts of the world, including the U.K., Spain, Japan, France, Portugal and Brazil, among other places.
+The line, which traditionally has marketed to North Americans, also courts travelers from other parts of the world, including the U.K., Spain, Japan, France, Portugal and Brazil.

-The itinerary of the ship tends to drive the age and activity levels of individual sailings, so seven-night Mediterranean voyages attract a slightly younger, more active demographic than do lengthier cruises, which are more appealing to its core audience.
+The itinerary of the ship tends to drive the age and activity levels of individual sailings, so seven-night Mediterranean voyages attract a slightly younger, more active demographic than do lengthier cruises, which are more appealing to the line's core audience.
 More than 50 percent of passengers are Regent repeaters on 14-plus night cruises.

 Historically, Regent Seven Seas Cruises had the distinction of having ships with vastly differing architecture and style while still maintaining a consistency in programs and services, but the fleet has become more homogenized.